Did you know that this famous palace in England was named after an important battle fought in the early 18th century?

 6. It features a triumphal arch at the entrance of the park

 The word lavish perfectly describes this palace, and this doesn’t just include the core structure.
-A number of additional structures were built in the park, including the Grand Bridge (1722-1724), the Column of Victory (1727-1730), and a number of monumental gates to enter the park.
+Several additional structures were built in the park, including the Grand Bridge (1722-1724), the Column of Victory (1727-1730), and some monumental gates to enter the park.

 One of these gates was designed by Nicholas Hawksmoor in 1723 and was modeled on the Arch of Titus, one of the most famous arches in Rome which dates back to the 1st century A.D. and which features scenes of the Sacking of Jerusalem in the year 70.

 7. It originally featured gardens that were modeled on Versailles’